PRESS & MEDIA |

 As seen through Orion’s eyes. -- Dave In the 17th century village of First Mesa, a Hopi family struggled to stay dry under a badly damaged roof.
 For months, each rainstorm brought with it a stream of water into their home, seeping through the cracks and soft spots in their worn-out roof.
 The damage was extensive, but their resources, like so many in the Native communities we serve, had left them unable to afford the necessary repairs.

 During a fateful volunteer service trip last year, we were approached by this family when Tipi Raiser’s volunteers from the National Community Church in DC were busy repairing their neighbor’s roof.
 Our volunteers rallied together, determined to make a difference.
 With makeshift materials and unwavering resolve, they spent their final half-day sealing the family's roof with layers of plastic sheeting, staples, and weights, taking extra care to mark the soft spots and ensure safety.
 It was a day filled with camaraderie and purpose, as the crew poured their hearts into the task at hand.
 And as they bid farewell to the community, they left with a renewed sense of hope and solidarity.
 Now, nearly a year later, another group of volunteers is heading to First Mesa to provide the family with a more permanent solution!
 These projects are made possible through the sweat equity, sheer determination and compassion of the volunteers who join us on reservation service trips.
 But YOU, too, can be a part of this story… as an invisible partner, you might not be able to join us up on the roof (this time), but your support can ensure our volunteers have the resources necessary to continue to get the job done!
 As of this writing we are almost halfway to our goal of raising $7,500 by May 27th.
 For those who have already contributed, we offer our deep and heartfelt gratitude, and for those who haven't yet given - and are in a position to do so - your donation will be greatly appreciated!
 Over the past few months, we’ve had the great privilege of working side-by-side with Isaac, a remarkable young leader and student currently reconnecting with his Indigenous heritage.
 He is at the forefront of his school's efforts to split firewood for the communities we serve on Pine Ridge, and has been a huge help in moving our programs forward as a Gen7 intern this year!
 Here are his reflections on service, reconnection, and leadership: “My name is Isaac, I am currently a senior at the Rocky Mountain School of Expeditionary Learning or RMSEL for short, I am of Indigenous descent with no knowledge of what tribe I come from seeking to reconnect myself to the culture and people of Turtle Island.
 I came to hear about this cool nonprofit organization who worked with Indigenous peoples called The Tipi Raisers from my science teacher Eric Dinkel.
 He mentioned how RMSEL used to do some activities and services with Tipi Raisers but that connection was lost due to the pandemic.
 So Eric asked me if I could get that started back up, so I did.
 I contacted Dave shortly after and asked him what we could do to help.
 Firewood is always in need on the Pine Ridge Reservation in South Dakota, so we started there.
 It started off as a small operation behind the school playground.
 We had a few deliveries of uncut wood and we borrowed and bought some mauls and axes and a chainsaw.
 A few other high schoolers started cutting wood with me and Eric who have been very hardworking, seeking to help a community that they most likely wouldn’t have unless RMSEL and the Tipi Raisers gave the opportunity.
 “I got into wood chopping cause I wanted to help a community I otherwise would never have interacted with and RMSEL afforded me that opportunity.
 I’ve gained a community of students I don’t normally interact with, and a continued desire to do more” -Senior Arwen Tompkins I’ve gained a great many skills with the axes and mauls we have obtained and continue to get stronger and able to cut wood faster.
-Now the once small operation has grown to about 30 high schoolers and volunteering adults, we have produced about 20 cords of LINK CBS NEWS REPORT firewood from chopping wood every Monday after school.
+Now the once small operation has grown to about 30 high schoolers and volunteering adults, we have produced about 20 cords of firewood from chopping wood every Monday after school.
 A group of wood chopping students have been able to go up to Pine Ridge and do service up there and be able to meet some of the people we’ve been helping since September.
 Both trips have been incredible eye opening experiences and hopefully the operation continues at RMSEL even after myself and other seniors graduate.
 This whole thing is awesome, seeing what the works of few can grow into to help those in need and I am grateful to Dave and the Tipi Raisers for giving us the opportunity to help out.”
 Thank you, Isaac, for all your hard work and leadership!
 You set a powerful example for other young people seeking to make a change in their communities.
 As we gear up for the Indigenous Wisdom Gathering & 4 Directions Ride this summer, we will be highlighting the Gen7 Youth Program through stories like Isaac's.
 Like all of our year-round activities, the Gathering is centered on youth and their role as the leaders and wisdom-keepers of the next generation.

 We want to ensure that as many youth as possible, including Indigenous youth, can take part in the Gathering from June 28 - July 1 in Eagle, CO and all of our events throughout the year - but we can only do so with your help.
 Your donation today will help cover the cost of transport, lodging, and leadership opportunities for youth at the Indigenous Wisdom Gathering and beyond.
 We would be so grateful for your support!
 Last week, we hosted a “Nagi Circle” in which tribal members, and those from communities living off the reservations, gathered at the request of an elder from Pine Ridge to honor and support a brave young Lakota boy.
 As violence erupted in his community, this eight-year-old boy had the courage to shepherd the younger children into a bathroom, hide them in a bathtub and cover them with a blanket while chaos swirled all around them.